-If your kids are fascinated by sea creatures, chances are that you've been to a aquarium or two, and you may have even planned a family getaway around an aquarium visit or a top new aquarium attraction.
+If your kids (or you) are fascinated by sea creatures, chances are that you've been to an aquarium or two, and you may have even planned a family getaway around an aquarium visit or a top new aquarium attraction.

-If you're looking for some terrific suggestions, the online review community TripAdvisor compiled a list of America's top aquariums in 2015 based on input from its readers.
-You might be surprised how many of the top 10 most popular aquariums are located in landlocked locations far from the coast.
+You might be surprised how many of these top 10 most popular aquariums are located in landlocked locations far from the coast.

 01 of 10

 Ripley's Aquarium of the Smokies in Gatlinburg, Tennessee

 At this branch of Ripley's Aquarium in the Smoky Mountains, kids can watch penguins, hold a horseshoe crab, and touch a jellyfish.
 You can also view sharks from inside an underwater tunnel, through which runs a moving sidewalk conveyor and a walking path.

 04 of 10